AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

       print() << uncoarsenable.refine(2);  // ({16,16,16}, {31,31,31});
                                            // Different from the original!

 Note that the behavior of refinement and coarsening depends on the index type.
+A refined :cpp:`Box` covers the same physical domain as the original :cpp:`Box`, and a coarsened :cpp:`Box` also covers the same physical domain if the original :cpp:`Box` is coarsenable.
-Note that in this context, the refined or coarsened :cpp:`Box` still covers the same physical domain. :cpp:`Box uncoarsenable` in the example above is considered uncoarsenable because its coarsened version does not cover the same physical domain in the AMR context.
+:cpp:`Box uncoarsenable` in the example above is considered uncoarsenable because its coarsened version does not cover the same physical domain in the AMR context.

 Boxes can grow in one or all directions.
 There are a number of grow functions.
-Some are member functions of the :cpp:`Box` class and others are non-member functions in the :cpp:`amrex` namespace.
+Some are member functions of the :cpp:`Box` class and others are free functions in the :cpp:`amrex` namespace.

 The :cpp:`Box` class provides the following member functions testing if a